 Of course, even those who take excellent care of themselves, exercise regularly and control their diets can become ill.
 Genetics, environmental factors and accidents are among the most common causes of non-preventable illnesses.

 In such instances, having ready access to emergency funds, such as those designed into most Bank on Yourself programs, can literally be a lifesaver.
-Bank on Yourself’s specialty trained and authorized advisors regularly construct plans for their clients that help policyholders set aside 10% of their gross income for contingencies, specifically including health emergencies.9
+Bank on Yourself’s specialty trained and Professionals regularly construct plans for their clients that help policyholders set aside 10% of their gross income for contingencies, specifically including health emergencies.9